kyechou/leagueoflegends/.github/ISSUE_TEMPLATE/default-template.md

  - GPU: [e.g. GTX 1080 Ti]
  - Graphics card drivers installed: [e.g. `mesa`, `xf86-video-intel`, `nvidia`, `xf86-video-nouveau`]

-If your issue is related to graphics display, please attach the output of `vulkaninfo`.
+If your issue is related to graphics display, please attach the output of `vulkaninfo --summary`.

 ### Describe the issue